 Installing the EXILIM Connect Smartphone app on your smartphone makes it possible to remotely control the camera from your smartphone and to send images recorded with the camera to your smartphone.
-To install the EXILIM Connect app on your smartphone, go to the EXILIM app site at the URL below. http://www.casio.com.cn/dc/app/
+Search the EXILIM Connect app on Google Play or App Store and install it on your smartphone.

-App operation guarantees
+■ App operation guarantees